Adelaide Proformat : ancestral and local history researchers

 Library and Archives Canada (LAC), Genealogy and Family History

-Provides access to Ancestors Search, which searches across a number of genealogical databases.
-It also provides information for beginners, guides on various subjects, how to access LAC records and links to other useful websites.
+Access a number of genealogical databases such as census records.
+There is also access to some digitised material available through Canadiana Heritage.
+There is also information for beginners, guides on various subjects, how to access LAC records and links to other useful websites.

 United States of America (USA)